jonathanszarak/Goose-/ReadMe.md

 To use Goose++, follow these guidelines:

-- Write your Goose++ scripts using a text editor of your choice, and save them with a `.gs` extension.
+- Write your Goose++ scripts using a text editor of your choice, and save them with a `.gpp` extension.
 - Run your Goose++ scripts by typing 'goose' followed by the path to your script.
 For example:

-    ### goose main.gs
+    ### goose main.gpp

 ## Docs
 - print("text" + variable);